lennonzf/lennonzf.github.io/README.md

 My site is continuously developed and maintianed by myself.

 ##### Motivation
 This is the second iteration for my personal portfolio site.
-Back in time, when I was building my first site (still hosting at [here](http://lennonzf.com/) at the moment), I haven't quite mastered all the skills required to build a site.
+Back in time, when I was building my first site, I haven't quite mastered all the skills required to build a site.
 Therefore, my first site was built based on a Bootstrap template named [Freelancer](https://startbootstrap.com/template-overviews/freelancer/).

 By learning and practicing more, I feel it's the right time to build a new site from scratch with a bunch of handy techs.
 Also, I am aiming to make a shift from an **aesthetic focus** desginer to a proper **User Experience** oriented designer.
 So, here goes the new site you are seeing now.